CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ![](./media/22.png "Lab Environment")

-   After entering all the required details click on **Next : Additional settings**.
+   After entering all the required details click on **Next: Additional settings**.

-1. In Addintional setting blade, Enter the **Log analytics workspace ID and key** that you copied from previos steps and click on **Next : Tags** button.
+1. In Additional setting blade, Enter the **Log analytics workspace ID and key** that you copied from previous steps and click on **Next: Tags** button.

     ![](./media/23.png "Lab Environment")